JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 end
 ```

-This approach allows

-Now, we can define methods dispatching on parameters.
+Now, we can define methods dispatching on parameters of the main type.

 ## Interfaces